sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 ms.assetid: 4F3A1134-D401-44FC-A583-6EDD3070BA4F
 ---

-# Policy CSP: ADMX-backed policies
+# Policy CSP - ADMX-backed policies

 > [!WARNING]
 > Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.